NVIDIA/nvmath-python/docs/sphinx/index.rst

 interoperability within the Python computational ecosystem through NVIDIA's high-performance math libraries.

-To quickly get started with *nvmath-python*, take a look at our :doc:`Getting Started <quickstart>` manual.
+To quickly get started with nvmath-python, take a look at our :doc:`Getting Started <quickstart>` manual.
 Refer to our :doc:`Installation Guide <installation>` for detailed instructions on the various installation choices available.

 ========
 Contents